This post may contain affiliate links. Please read our disclosure policy.

 How to Make An Adrenal Cocktail

-1. Combine: Add the orange juice, coconut water, cream of tartar, and sea salt to small glass.
+2. Mix: Add the cream of tartar and sea salt to the glass.
 Use a handheld frother or whisk to combine.

 Three Variations